TezBaydu/Milestone-Project-1-Band/README.md

     - done
 - Row below Grafitti image to wrap around text quotes. i.e. parent of
     - Wasn't the actual issue. created a bar as was display row of 'header-text-mobile' in devices larger than 767px.
-        * Adjusted so this div has Display as none
+        * Adjusted so this div has Display as none in sizes larger than mobile.
         - done
 - Grafitti quotes padding top and bottom (15px)
+    - done via container
+    - also done for mobile adjustments
 - Band quotes padding
+    - done via container
+    - also done for mobile adjustments
+- CC Logo white
+    - adjusted padding so shows spaced too

 - IPAD
     - Nav bar, not Nav button